coppertop-bones/bones/docs/bones syntax for programmers.md

 **snippet** phrases can be separated by _dot_s or new-lines where the subsequent lines are on the same indentation level, for example.
 ```
-load "adding_library". from adding_library import +. a: 1. b: 2. a + b
+from stdio import stdout. from adding_library import +. a: 1. b: 2. a + b
 ```

 is the same list of five phrases as

 ```
-load "adding_library"
+from stdio import stdout
 from adding_library import +
 a: 1
 b: 2